jhawkinsatgood/contributor/README.md

 1. Remove the existing `GDAssets.bundle` reference and replace with a reference to your own.
 Link the resources in the usual way; do not copy them.

 The samples for iOS are now ready to use.
 You can run the AppKinetics Workflow sample application on a simulator or real device.

+#### Using the sample applications for PhoneGap

+To use the sample applications and code for PhoneGap, see the README file in the samples sub-directory.

 ### More later...